tomeeeS/ScrollPickerDemo/README.md

 # ScrollPickerDemo
-Demo project to showcase and test [ScrollPicker](https://github.com/tomeeeS/ScrollPicker), which is a customizable and data-bindable NumberPicker-like UI element for android.
+Demo project to showcase and test ScrollPicker, a customizable and data-bindable NumberPicker-like UI element for android.
+If you'd like to clone just that to change it for your needs, [here](https://github.com/tomeeeS/ScrollPicker) is the droid you're looking for.

 <p float="left">
   <img src="https://github.com/tomeeeS/ScrollPickerDemo/blob/master/raw/demo.gif" width="240" />